810Teams/google-search-extractor-backend/README.md

 Use `GET /api/user/user/<int>` to retrieve a single user by ID.

-User `GET /api/user/login` to login.
+User `POST /api/user/login` to login.
 This will return a token that can be used in authentication when using other APIs.

 ### Extractor Application APIs
 The extractor application contains 3 models, a scrape result, a scrape result page, and a scrape result item.
 All 3, including the user model, are related in a nested relationship, simply a tree data structure.